jgarties/NYC-Cyclist-Casualties/README.md

 - The _rate_ of cyclists killed per year jumped in 2020 and fluctuated through 2024

 ![summary of crashes, cyclist injuries, and cyclist fatalities, 2017-2024](https://github.com/jgarties/NYC-Cyclist-Casualties/blob/main/screenshots/summay_by_year.png?raw=true "Sumary by Year")
-## Plot Crashes and Cyclist Casualties
+## Visualize Number of Crashes and Cyclist Casualties
 We will visualize these results to help make more sense of them.
 First, we will visualize the number of crashes per year, which shows the downward trend we observed.
 ```python